snackstack/docs/docs/guides/displaying-notifications.md

 ### Fixed component height

-For scenarios beside using `li`, you are most likely going to need to calculate some sort of offset to display notifications on top of each other.
+For scenarios besides `li`, you are most likely going to need to calculate some sort of offset to display notifications on top of each other.

 If you know the height of your component and this height does not change, you could simply use the index to compute an offset.